Public Liability Insurance for Musicians - A Short Guide (2025)

 Reading time — 2 minutes

-We've put together a set of frequently asked questions to guide both couples and bands through this essential aspect of wedding planning.
+We've put together a set of frequently asked questions (FAQ) to guide both couples and bands through this essential aspect of wedding planning.

 What is public liability insurance?